-- Easter paper images you can download the rabbit and floral ones I used below (in the steps).
+- For Easter paper images, you can download the rabbit and floral ones I used below (in the steps).
 Or you might want to use others.
-There are some good books, that are full of wonderful images to collage with.
+There are some good books that are full of wonderful images to collage with.

 How To Make The Paper Mache Egg

-Top Tip: If the paper you are using is very thin and delicate and tears easily when wet, brush the balloon with the glue water mixture first, and then add the dry paper sheets.
+Top Tip: If the paper is very thin and delicate and tears easily when wet, brush the balloon with the glue-water mixture first, then add the dry paper sheets.

-2. Carry on adding the squares of paper until the whole balloon is covered.
+Step 2: Carry adding the squares of paper until the whole balloon is covered.
 I used an egg cup to keep the balloon upright.
 Another method is to hang the balloon with string while the paper mache dries.

 I used three layers of paper, letting each layer dry in between.
 Even though the eggs will be thin, the combination of paper and glue will make them quite strong.

-3. Once the paper mache has dried, pop the balloon with a pin.
-Then cover the hole with a couple of squares of the paper.
-When that has dried with a pair of scissors, cut the side of the paper mache egg open.
+Step 3: Once the paper mache has dried, pop the balloon with a pin.
+Then cover the hole with a couple of squares of paper.
+When that has dried with scissors, cut the side of the paper mache egg open.

 Painting And Decorating The Egg

-4. Then to give the paper mache egg a plaster-type finish, mix talcum powder into paint.
-Add the talcum powder a little bit at a time, stir it into the paint until it is a very thick consistency.
+Step 4: Mix talcum powder into the paint to give the paper mache egg a plaster-type finish.
+Add the talcum powder a little bit at a time, and stir it into the paint until it is a very thick consistency.

-5. Paint both the inside and outside of the egg with the thick paint mixture.
-Two coats of paint should be enough to give the egg a rough plaster appearance.
+Step 5: Paint the egg inside and outside with the thick paint mixture.
+Two coats of paint should give the egg a rough plaster appearance.

-6. To decorate these eggs further and to give them a spring feel, I used some cut-out paper images of a rabbit and daffodils.
+Step 6: To further decorate these eggs and give them a spring feel, I used cutout paper images of rabbits and daffodils.

 You can download the images I used below.
 Just click on the title above each clip art sheet.
-A higher resolution image will open in a new window in your browser.
-If you right-click on the image with your mouse, you will have the option to save the image to your hard drive.
+A higher-resolution image will open in a new window in your browser.
+If you right-click on the image with your mouse, you can save the image to your hard drive.

-7. Use paper glue to stick the cut-out images to the egg.
+Step 7: Use paper glue to stick the cutout images to the egg.

-8. To finish off this Easter mantle decoration, make a stand for the paper mache egg by using an old wooden cotton reel.
+Step 8: To finish this Easter mantle decoration, make a stand for the paper mache egg using an old wooden cotton reel.
 Use a sticky foam pad on the top of the reel to hold the paper mache egg in place.

 - Paper scraps - newspaper or computer paper